 The biggest problem with this collection is unfortunately one that is hard to get around, it is an introduction.
 The book goes slow at times when it delves into explanation on story elements yet then forgoes any explanation on other story elements, making it confusing.
 While unfortunate, this is a sacrifice made to insure that worldbuilding happens as early as possible so that the rest of the story can be enjoyed to the fullest extent.

 (spoilers end here)

 The art in this collection is simply fantastic.
 The art all looks like watercolor paintings rather than the more realistic approach many comics use today.
 This unique style makes you feel like you are looking at a beautiful painting in an art gallery rather than a comic book.
 Overall the style is different in a very good way and ends up looking fantastic.

 On top of this, the art also pairs perfectly with the storyline.
 It is an odd combination of bleak and uplifting, exemplified by its heavy use of black and white images.
 This also gives the book a very modern/futuristic look to it, which lends well to the story.
 All of this ends up working perfectly together and makes for artwork that I cannot imagine this series without.
 It honestly is a perfect match for the content of this book.

 In addition, I’ll add in that Dustin Nguyen received an Eisner Award for his art in this series.

-This comic is published by Image Comics, a creator owned publishing company who’s titles do not often crossover with each other.
+Descender Vol. 1: Tin Stars is published by Image Comics, a creator owned publishing company who’s titles do not often crossover with each other.
 Thus this title, like many other Image Comics, maintains its own continuity.
-This means to understand the story all you must do is continue reading in Descender Vol. 2: Machine Moon.
+This means to understand the story all you must do is continue reading in Descender Vol. 2: Machine Moon (Review).